IFIT Peace Treaty Initiative

 Why would states want to sign a treaty on peace negotiations?

-- Conflicts are exerting a heavy toll on states and their citizens, who would welcome a treaty making it easier to end wars.
-That said, the eventual content of the treaty will determine the level of state interest.
+• Conflicts are exerting a heavy toll on states and their citizens, who would welcome a treaty making it easier to prevent and end wars.
+That said, the final content of the treaty will determine the level of state interest.
 States sign up to multilateral treaties when the benefits of doing so are greater than the burdens.

 Is there a draft of what the treaty would look like?